 San Sebastián Sightseeing

 A walk through San Sebastián from East to West, climbing a mountain, crossing a river, getting to know its architecture, its geography, the secrets of its history and ‘cool,’ as well as its authenticity.
-There will be pintxos and an in-depth course on how to roll like a local in the beloved Basque bars.

 Take me to the top

 They say that God made a model of paradise and that once it was built, he kept the model… thus, San Sebastián was born.
 To understand (and enjoy) the natural beauty of San Sebastián, we’ll start at the top of Mount Igueldo where you’ll find the most amazing views of the city.
 There we’ll learn about the history of the Basque Country, the Bay of Biscay and the role of San Sebastián in all this.
 Can you get rich trading wool?
 Were boats of a quality and reputation similar to that of Ferraris and Porsches manufactured in sixteenth century Euskadi?
 Yes, and yes.

 The best way to descend Igueldo is on board its wooden funicular, which is more than 100 years old.
 We get off next to the most photographed sculpture in the city: the Peine del Viento by Eduardo Chillida, made of corten steel (hence its deliberate rust color.)
 To scratch the winds and frequent waves of this place.